 Rikke Kragelund from RUMAS works actively in the design of meeting rooms.
 The inspiration comes as much from the furniture and interior features which the company provides as from discussions with the customers who want more effective and creative meeting rooms.
 She says:

 “Meeting rooms often have many different functions.
-One day the room is to facilitate a staff meeting, next morning four job interviews are to be carried out, followed by a creative playroom with a need for mock-ups, big posters and even bigger arm gestures – and then in the evening the room is to be used for a board meeting.
-Consequently, the furniture and other interior features need to able to be set up quickly and to change function easily – while dividing walls, blinds etc. need to be able to change colour and appearance.”
+One day the room is to facilitate a staff meeting, next morning four job interviews are to be carried out, followed by a creative playroom with a need for mock-ups, big posters, and even bigger arm gestures – and then in the evening the room is to be used for a board meeting.
+Consequently, the furniture and other interior features need to able to be set up quickly and to change function easily – while dividing walls, blinds etc. need to be able to change color and appearance.”